Corona Rigidity: The origins of rigidity questions in -algebras

 \end{definition}

-The multiplier algebra $\cM(A)$ is the completion of $A$ with respect of the strict topology (\cite[Lemma 13.1.5]{Fa:STCstar}).
-Moreover, in case $A$ is separable, the strict topology is Polish on the unit ball of $\cM(A)$, giving it the structure of a standard Borel space (\cite[Lemma 13.1.8]{Fa:STCstar}).
-In case $X$ is a locally compact second countable topological space, this is the topology on $C(\beta X)$ given by uniform convergence on compact subsets of $X$.
+The multiplier algebra $\cM(A)$ is the completion of $A$ with respect to the uniformity associated with the strict topology (\cite[Lemma 13.1.5]{Fa:STCstar}).
+Moreover, if $A$ is separable, the strict topology is Polish on the unit ball of $\cM(A)$, giving it the structure of a standard Borel space (\cite[Lemma 13.1.8]{Fa:STCstar}).
+If $X$ is a locally compact second countable topological space, this is the topology on $C(\beta X)$ given by uniform convergence on compact subsets of $X$.

 \begin{definition} The \emph{corona} of a non-unital \cstar-algebra $A$ is the quotient $\cQ(A) := \cM(A) /A$.
 We let $\pi_A \colon \cM(A) \to \cQ(A)$ be the quotient map. \end{definition}